 Supplements for BPH Symptom Relief

 In Europe, physicians often prescribe herbal supplements to treat BPH symptoms.
 In the United States, however, physicians usually consider them complementary or alternative therapies.
-These herbal treatments contain various fatty acids and phytosterols (naturally occurring plant sterols), which may be responsible for the symptom relief.
+These herbal treatments contain various fatty acids and phytosterols (naturally occurring plant sterols), which may be responsible for symptom relief.

 Healthcare providers have been prescribing saw palmetto (also called Serenoa repens) for centuries.
 The active components are extracted from the berries of the saw palmetto plant.
 Research shows that saw palmetto may decrease the symptoms of an enlarged prostate when compared to placebo, with fewer sexual side effects than prescription medication.
 Although the exact mechanism of how it works remains unknown, saw palmetto might have anti-androgenic actions and anti-inflammatory effects.